 Brevard, NC

-The trailhead to the Moore Cove Falls Trail is between Looking Glass Falls and Sliding Rock in the Pisgah Forest on 276.
+The Moore Cove Falls trailhead is in Pisgah National Forest between Looking Glass Falls and Sliding Rock on 276.
 If you’re coming from Brevard, the trailhead will be on your right.

 To get to the falls, just cross the bridge and head up the stairs to the right.
 The trail is well-marked and has a few creek crossings and bridges.
 It is about 1.2 miles round trip and is great for families with smaller kids since you don’t need to work hard to see a beautiful sight!